Caballero Home Video

-Caballero Home Video is an American pornographic film studio, based in Canoga Park, California founded by Noel C. Bloom.
+Caballero Home Video is an American independent pornographic film studio, based in Canoga Park, California founded by Noel C. Bloom.
 It was previously known as Caballero Control Corporation.
 The company was founded in 1974, making it one of the oldest U.S. porn studios still in existence.
 Caballero (meaning "gentleman" in Spanish) was one of the largest studios during the Golden Age of Porn, and produced several of the best-selling and most critically acclaimed pornographic films of the 1980s and early 1990s.
 Its dominance of the adult video market saw it called the "General Motors of Porn".
 Its films starred some of the most successful and best known performers of the period, such as Marilyn Chambers, Seka, Amber Lynn, Stacey Donovan, Ginger Lynn, John Holmes, Joey Silvera, Traci Lords, Nina Hartley, Ron Jeremy and Christy Canyon.
 Previous company Presidents include Al Bloom.
 Throughout the 1980s it was awarded hundreds of thousands of dollars in damages due to its films being illegally pirated.
 It also acquired the U.S. rights to rival studio Cal Vista's entire catalogue of more than 150 films.
 Caballero is a contributor to the Free Speech Coalition.

 Throughout the early 1980s, Caballero expanded its holdings launching several labels like Family Home Entertainment (a label used for non-adult releases) and U.S.A.
 Home Video, as well as Monterey Home Video, but both U.S.A. and Family was absorbed into Lionsgate, and Monterey became a standalone label, using the NCB Entertainment Group moniker by 1984.

 Ben and Jerry's lawsuit

 In September 2012 Vermont-based ice cream maker Ben and Jerry's filed a lawsuit against Caballero for copyright infringement.
-The lawsuit was filed in US District Court in Manhattan on September 5, and claims that the sale of 10 “exploitative, hardcore pornographic” movies in Caballero's "Ben & Cherry’s" line harms the reputation of Ben & Jerry's Homemade Inc.’s by linking it with pornography.
+The lawsuit was filed in US District Court in Manhattan on September 5, and claims that the sale of 10 “exploitative, hardcore pornographic” movies in Caballero's "Ben & Cherry’s" line harms the reputation of Ben & Jerry's Homemade Inc. by linking it with pornography.

 The lawsuit was settled on July 29, 2013, with Caballero agreeing not to sell products that make reference to Ben & Jerry's products.

 Films

 Caballero was responsible for many of the classic films of the "Golden Age of Porn".
-Some of these films are listed below.
+Some of these films are: